 -Anything that might not be a pro or a con, but is something a first-timer might want to know.
 That creek you can't see from the tee, how to get to an oddly-placed tee pad, dangerous holes, etc. This mostly belongs in Other Thoughts.

 -How the course can be made better.
 It gives someone who is potentially redesigning the course something to work with, and shows you have a desire for the course to improve and don't simply hate a course you had a poor experience with.

 I don't care about seeing:

--Your personal experience.
+-Your specific personal experience.
 I don't care that you missed a putt on 18 or that your drive on 3 went in the water.
 I don't care about the idiot who walked through the fairway on 7.
 I don't care how many times you played the course, although a local's perspective is valuable.

 -Anything to do with how you throw.
-"Hyzer" is relative.
+"Hyzer" is relative and alienates anyone who doesn't throw like you.
 "Left-turning" is not, and is throw-type-agnostic.

 -An evaluation of other reviewers.
 State your controversial opinion and be done with it.
 (This is already in the official ground rules for reviewing.)

 -Comparison of this course to other courses that you list by name.
-Go review those other courses, and I'll make up my own mind.
+Go review those other courses, and I'll make up my own mind on how they compare.
 The one exception is if there are other courses on the same property, you can compare them against each other.

 -Lengthy descriptions of individual holes.
 While pointing out examples to prove arguments you are making in your review is good, I'll experience the course when I get there.